Jumaruba/jtimesched/docs/09_assignment/09_assignment.md

 ### ProjectSerializer

-There are 9 mutant that survived the tests developed for the `ProjectSerializer`.
+There are 11 mutants that survived the tests developed for the `ProjectSerializer`.

 #### Mutant 1
 The mutation exercises the removal of the following line:

 ![](./images/projectSerializer_writeXml_5.png)

-A new test was created in order to kill the mutant test: `writeXmlIndentationTest`.
-This test writes a project in a file and the output file is expected to match a string which contains identation.
+A new test was created in order to kill this mutant: `writeXmlIndentationTest`.
+This test writes a project in a file and the output file is expected to match a string which contains indentation.

 **Inputs**: The project XML path and the path.
 **Outcome**: The test passes successfully and the mutant is killed.